Logo February 2019 Explorations

 Old_Grave_marker

-Years ago, Sheldon had come across some old bunkers in the woods.
+Sheldon knew about some old magazines / storage bunkers in the woods.
 They were

 used by the CCC to store explosives during construction of the nearby mountain roads.